-A cozy, cold weather meal for 2, these Individual Smokey Seafood Pot Pies are a favorite for me and my live-n Gordon Ramsay of a boyfriend (AKA “Mr. Bingo’).
-If you are as big a seafood fan as we are, you are going to love these creamy pot pies.
+A cozy, cold weather meal for 2, these Individual Smokey Seafood Pot Pies are a favorite wintertime meal.
+If you are as big a seafood fan as I am, you are going to love these creamy pot pies.

 These pot pies get their intense smoky flavor from tinned smoked oysters.
 A hearty meal in one hefty soup crock- these pot pies are loaded with fresh shrimp, scallops and veggies.
 Finish that off with a crisp, golden crust- and you’ve got a meal to curl up with a good movie on a cold night.
 Perfect for a “date night” if you’re homebodies like us.